AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 AFL++ comes with the `afl-whatsup` script to show the status of the fuzzing campaign.

-Just supply the directory that afl-fuzz is given with the -o option and you will see a detailed status of every fuzzer in that campaign plus a summary.
+Just supply the directory that afl-fuzz is given with the `-o` option and you will see a detailed status of every fuzzer in that campaign plus a summary.

-To have only the summary, use the `-s` switch, e.g. `afl-whatsup -s out/`.
+To have only the summary, use the `-s` switch, e.g., `afl-whatsup -s out/`.

 If you have multiple servers, then use the command after a sync or you have to execute this script per server.